simnibs/simnibs/docs/documentation/neuronavigation/brainsight.rst

 Exporting from SimNIBS
 ###################
 :code:`simnibs.brainsight.write(obj, fn)` writes a .txt file that is compatible for Brainsight import.
 The conversion between the different coil axes definitions is performed automatically.
-When `World`, i.e. `LPS` coordinate system is selected for export the conversion is performed automatically.

 .. code-block:: python